Characteristic of Nylon Fishing Line

-Polyester line provides very good sensitivity, and high specific gravity controls a delicate game.
+Polyester / ‘Ester’ line provides very good sensitivity, and high specific gravity controls a delicate game.

-It is very tenacious, hard, and has a low protraction rate compared to nylon and fluorocarbon lines.
+It is very tenacious, hard, and has zero to low stretch compared to nylon and fluorocarbon lines.
 It is often used in hi-lo rig with multiple hooks and leaders.
-Recently, because of its high sensitivity and specific gravity, second only to fluorocarbon, thin diameter polyester lines are used for Aging and private pond fishing competitions.
-It has no water absorption and is superior to nylon in abrasion resistance.
+Polyseter / ‘Ester’ has no water absorption and is superior to nylon in abrasion resistance.
+Because of its high sensitivity and specific gravity, second only to fluorocarbon, thin diameter polyester/ester lines are now popular for Ajing (fishing for Aji) and stocked trout pond fishing competitions.

 VARIVAS Polyester Fishing Line Products